altruios/namshubettulpa/public/namshubettulpa/consequences.md

 You were, are, an empty bucket.
 Most of your person has been been eaten by that thing already.
 A sponge, you would have been fine.'
+'M::Flanagan was not fine'
 *The spiders came for her*
+'M::And he had what - about 1/8 billionth or something?'
 ~They were, a short time later they were in Flanagan's study~ ~Alacira was ruffling though Flanagan's desk~
 ~Gerald was just across the room, pouring brandy~